A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 Sunday

-A Few Things I’d Skip
+A Few Things We Would Skip